LearnOnDemandSystems/docs/lod/how-to-use-api-consumer.md

 The API Consumer needs to be made available to the organization that will use it.
 This should be the same organization that the lab series and lab profile belong to.

-To make the API Consumer available, please contact our Support team at https://lod.one/help.
+To make the API Consumer available, please contact our Support team at https://skill.info/support.

 Your API Consumer is now setup and is ready to use.
-If you would like to view the various ways you can interact with LOD via API, have a look at our [API Documentation](https://connect.skillable.com/lod/).
+If you would like to view the various ways you can interact with Skillable Studio via API, have a look at our [API Documentation](https://connect.skillable.com/lod/).

 -->